YOGA POSTURES

 Raja vajrasana

-Theme: Learn Doing Yoga Exercises, How to do Yoga Postures.
+Theme: Learn to do Yoga Exercises and how to do Yoga Postures.

 WHAT IS YOGA

 The word Yoga means 'to unite'.
-It is an ancient practice through which an individual tries to get oneself united with the whole universe, by meditation and other techniques of yoga.
+It is an ancient practice through which an individual tries to unite oneself with the whole universe, by meditation and other techniques of yoga.

-In modern days yoga is prescribed as medication and psychotherapy treatments.
+In modern days, yoga is prescribed as a medication and psychotherapy treatment.

-Researchers have found yoga helps to reduce stress, regulating blood pressure and increasing the sharpness of mind.
-However, yoga is not only the set of rules narrating how the human body can remain healthy and live happily longer.
-It instructs how to practice what has been told in the yoga theories.
+Researchers have found yoga helps to reduce stress, regulate blood pressure and increase the sharpness of the mind.
+However, yoga is not only a set of rules narrating how the human body can remain healthy and live happily longer.
+It instructs how to practice what has been taught in the yoga theories.

 The 5000-year-old ancient knowledge of Yoga systems can be practised as a curative therapy.
-It helps in healing several adamant diseases, which make our life miserable.
+It helps in healing several adamant diseases, which make our lives miserable.
 We can practice yoga poses at home, with basic instructions from a trained yoga teacher.
-It could be helpful if we can go to a yoga school or a yoga retreat.
+It would be helpful if we could go to a yoga school or a yoga retreat.

 WHY YOGA IS NECESSARY

-Our changed lifestyle and the uses of various machines in our day to day activities have made us doing less physical work.
-So our body becomes imbalanced in a way by the passing of an age.
+Our changed lifestyle and the use of various machines in our day-to-day activities have made us do less physical work.
+So our body becomes imbalanced in a way by the passing of age.
 Yoga makes the required correction.
-Regular practising of Yoga would help us reduce the fat deposits and keep us fit.
-If we want to see the benefits which we can get from practising the Yoga and Yoga Asanas, we can summarise that in a nutshell as follows.
+Regular practice of Yoga would help us reduce fat deposits and keep us fit.
+If we want to see the benefits which we can get from practising Yoga and Yoga Asanas, we can summarise that in a nutshell as follows.

 Types of yoga poses

 In fact, yoga poses are a comprehensive set of body and mind exercises.
-The poses or asanas we do can be classified as per the twists they give to our body.
-The postures which require our body to bend in backside are termed as Back-bends and likewise, the Forward-Bend poses.
+The poses or asanas we do can be classified according to the twists they give to our body.
+The postures which require our body to bend in the back are termed Back-bends, and likewise, the Forward-Bend poses.

-In many poses, our body is put in to reverse of the natural order.
-These poses are called Inverted Poses and wherein the face remains upward are named as Face up Postures postures. there are many simple postures which keep our boy either in Sitting Position or Standing Position
+In many poses, our body is put into reverse of the natural order.
+These poses are called Inverted Poses and wherein the face remains upward, are named as Face up Postures. there are many simple postures which keep our boy either in a Sitting Position or a Standing Position

 Raja sarvangasana

-Yoga is traditional wisdom originated in India.
+Yoga is a traditional wisdom that originated in India.
 But it has nothing to do with any religion or faith.
-Practising yoga, coupled with meditation, is an age-old system of human efforts to feel the oneness of body and the soul.
+Practising yoga, coupled with meditation, is an age-old system of human efforts to feel the oneness of the body and the soul.

-Dhanur-asana, Bow Pose is one of the Hatha Yoga Poses that helps to keep the flexibility of the spine in order.
+Dhanur-asana, Bow Pose, is one of the Hatha Yoga Poses that helps to keep the flexibility of the spine in order.
 It also helps in reducing the back pain, both lower and upper.
-If practised regularly, this Bow Pose would make our neck tension free and the thig muscles get extensively stretched.
+If practised regularly, this Bow Pose would make our neck tension-free, and the thigh muscles would get extensively stretched.

-Camel Pose, UstrasanaThe posture known as Camel Pose is one of the difficult poses, and has several benefits.
+Camel Pose, UstrasanaThe posture known as Camel Pose is one of the difficult poses and has several benefits.
 If done regularly, it helps in diseases of certain muscles and back pain.
 You would not find it much difficult after one or two weeks.
 The yoga posture of the Bow Pose is similar to this pose.
-But that is done by positioning our body differently.
-Here the step by step instructions is given.
+But that is done by positioning our bodies differently.
+Here, the step-by-step instructions are given.

 BALANCING HATHA YOGA POSES